DaudAhmad0303/guide-from-generating-ssh-key-to-deploying-spring-bot-app/README.md

 ```

 #### 2. Checking Status of open-ssh server
-When the installation done, try checking the status of the openssh-server using `systemctl` command:
+When the installation is done, try checking the status of the openssh-server using `systemctl` command:
 ```
 sudo systemctl status ssh
 ```